Antoine Sibierski: International career

 Sibierski is of Polish descent through his paternal grandfather, who came to France from Poland to work in the mines.
 He represented France at the 1996 Summer Olympics, making three appearances.

 Post-playing career

 After finishing his playing career, Sibierski briefly became a football agent with his brother.
-He is currently the Sporting Director of Ligue 2 club ESTAC Troyes part of the City Football Group galaxy.
+From 2024 to 2026, he served as the sporting director of Troyes.
+On 4 May 2026, he was appointed sporting director of Belgian club Anderlecht.